All About Neurologists

-Job Description: Diagnose, treat, and help prevent diseases and disorders of the nervous system.
+Job Description & Duties Diagnose, treat, and help prevent diseases and disorders of the nervous system.

 - Counsel patients or others on the background of neurological disorders including risk factors, or genetic or environmental concerns.

-Neurologists state the following job skills are important in their day-to-day work.
+When polled, Neurologists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.